Whitney-Nihi/alx-low_level_programming/0x08-recursion/README.md

--int _sqrt_recursion(int n) -  Function returns the natural square root of a number -int is_prime_number(int n) - Function returns 1 if the input integer is a prime number, otherwise return 0 -int is_palindrome(char *s) - Function returns 1 if a string is a palindrome and 0 if not
+-int _sqrt_recursion(int n) -  Function returns the natural square root of a number -int is_prime_number(int n) - Function returns 1 if the input integer is a prime number, otherwise return 0 -int is_palindrome(char *s) - Function returns 1 if a string is a palindrome and 0 if not -int wildcmp(char *s1, char *s2) - Function compares two strings and returns 1 if the strings can be considered identical, otherwise return 0